dev-xo/dev-xo/stripe-stack/docs/SQLITE-DEPLOYMENT.md

-## Welcome to Stripe SQLite Stack Deployment.
+## Welcome to Stripe SQLite Deployment.

 This Remix Stack comes with two GitHub Actions that handle automatically deploying our app to Production and Staging environments.
 Prior to the first deployment, we'll need to do a few things: